-Church is a powerful institution.
+The church is a powerful institution.
 We go there to worship, pray, and spiritual healing.
 It brings together family and community under one roof.
-Church is a place where the music and the sermon uplift the masses.
+The church is a place where the music and the sermon uplift the masses.
 We give our thanks not only by showing up but without tithes and offerings.
 Sometimes our financial position has us wondering how to tithe when in debt.
 Follow along for the answer.

 If your budget allows little wiggle room for adding tithes to a budget line, there is another solution.
 You should focus on your debts.
 If you have extra money after paying your financial obligations, use a portion of the pocket change to pay tithes.
 Once you have paid down your debt, you can make larger contributions.